rohan-wire/mls-x25519kyber768draft00/draft-mahy-mls-x25519kyber768draft00.md

 This ciphersuite uses a hybrid post-quantum/traditional KEM and a traditional signature algorithm.
-As such, it is designed to provide confidentiality against quantum and classical attacks, but only provides authenticity against classical attacks only.
+As such, it is designed to provide confidentiality against quantum and classical attacks, but provides authenticity against classical attacks only.
 This is actually very useful, because an attacker could store MLS-encrypted traffic that uses any classical KEM today.
 If years or decades in the future a quantum attack on classical KEMs becomes feasible, the traffic sent today (some of which could still be sensitive in the future) will then be readable.
-By contrast, an attack on a signature algorithm in MLS would require an active attack which can extract the private key in real time.
+By contrast, an attack on a signature algorithm in MLS would require an active attack which can extract the private key during the signature key's lifetime.

 The security properties of {{!I-D.draft-westerbaan-cfrg-hpke-xyber768d00}} apply.